JayComp Development

 Assessing Topography and Utilities

-Examine the physical characteristics of the land.
-Is it flat or will it require massive retaining walls and expensive grading?
-Is the site in a flood zone?
-You must also verify access to municipal utilities — bringing water, sewer, and high-capacity electrical service to a rural site can add hundreds of thousands of dollars to your development cost.
-A credible feasibility study identifies these expenses early so they don't surprise you after you've closed on the property.
+You must also verify access to municipal utilities.
+Bringing water, sewer, and high-capacity electrical lines to a rural site can add hundreds of thousands of dollars to your development costs.
+The feasibility study must identify these expenses early.

 Zoning and Regulatory Restrictions